Schabir Shaik trial: Third charge: Corruption

-Squires' judgement
+Squires' judgment

 The Defence rested its case on 7 April 2005, which was followed by the State's final arguments on 28 April.
 Judge Squires said that he would not be prepared to give any judgment before 30 May.
 In his final statements, Judge Squires thanked the defence and the prosecutor for the "meticulous and careful manner" in which they "presented their cases", which he said made the "court's task easier," especially when seen in the light of the difficult and complex nature of the case.
 The formal part of the trial ended shortly after the defence counsel asked the court to consider the possibility that Shaik had sought a bribe of R500,000 (US$77,000) a year from Thompson-CSF without Zuma's knowledge.
 The defence stated, however, that this version should only be considered if the court rejected their original argument.

 Judge Squires reconvened the court on 7 June to deliver his sentence.
 Describing corruption as a "pervasive and insidious evil," he found that Shaik's actions had been aimed at advancing his business interests through an association with Zuma: